ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``RUN_CMD_FCST``: (Default: "mpirun -np ${PE_MEMBER01}")
    The run command for the model forecast step.
 This will be appended to the end of the variable definitions file (``var_defns.sh``).
 Changing the ``${PE_MEMBER01}`` variable is **not** recommended; it refers to the number of MPI tasks that the Weather Model will expect to run with.
 Running the Weather Model with a different number of MPI tasks than the workflow has been set up for can lead to segmentation faults and other errors.

-   ..
-COMMENT: Is this no longer an issue?:
-      It is also important to escape the ``$`` character or use single quotes here so that ``PE_MEMBER01`` is not referenced until runtime, since it is not defined at the beginning of the workflow generation script.

 ``RUN_CMD_POST``: (Default: "mpirun -np 1")
    The run command for post-processing (via the :term:`UPP`).
 Can be left blank for smaller domains, in which case UPP will run without :term:`MPI`.

-``SLURM_NATIVE_CMD``: (Default: "")
-   Allows an extra parameter to be passed to slurm via XML Native command.

-..
-COMMENT: Should SLURM_NATIVE_CMD go in a different part of the platform: section?

 METplus Parameters